 Sifnos – Best Greek Island for Couples who love Food

 Sifnos is the island where trendy Athenians spend their summer holidays.
 The towns of Apollonia come alive with shops bustling with incredible locally made goods, restaurants beckon in visitors with one of the most vibrant culinary scenes in Greece.
-Sifnos is the best greek island for couples who are foodies.
+Sifnos is easily one of the best greek islands for couples who are foodies.

 And it’s not only the food scene that draws visitors this is Cycladic island, but it also has incredible scenery and fantastic beaches and vogue-worthy hotels.
 Strolling around the streets in the evening in Apollonia will make deciding where to dine even harder as there are so many excellent restaurants to choose from.
 Like most places in the Cyclades, make sure you bring a shawl or light cardigan out in the evenings as the Meltemi winds seem to pick up in the evenings.

 Renting a car to get around the island of Sifnos is advised.
 There is a bus service, but for such a small island it doesn’t appear to be too frequent.
 The Church of the Seven Martyrs is worth visiting when exploring the town of Kastro.
 The church sits out on a peninsula and has one of the most incredible backdrops.
 The town of Kamares is a wonderful seaside town with great restaurants and accommodation, it’s a great place to be based during your stay.